Core Concepts

 You set the execution mode in the Deploy dialog for each workflow.

-A runner is an active tensorify run process that has registered itself with Tensorify.
 You can see all connected runners on the Runners page in the sidebar.
+Each entry shows status, last heartbeat, and which workflows are assigned.

-When execution mode is CLI, Tensorify routes incoming requests to a connected runner for the workflow.
+When execution mode is CLI, Tensorify routes incoming requests to a connected runner for that workflow.
 If no runner is connected, the request waits or fails depending on your timeout settings.

 Every workflow execution creates a job record.
 Jobs are visible on the Jobs page and contain: